Gísla saga

 Gísla saga Súrssonar ([ˈcistla ˈsaːɣa ˈsur̥sɔnar̥], The saga of Gísli the Outlaw) is one of the sagas of Icelanders.
 It tells the story of Gísli, a tragic hero who must kill one of his brothers-in-law to avenge another brother-in-law.
 Gisli is forced to stay on the run for thirteen years before he is hunted down and killed.
-The events depicted in the saga take place between 860 and 980.
-The saga existed in oral tradition until it was recorded, most likely in the 13th century.
+The events depicted in the saga took place between 860 and 980.

 Manuscripts and dating

 Gísla saga survives in thirty-three manuscripts and fragments from the Middle Ages down to the twentieth century.
 It is generally thought to have been composed in written form in the first half of the thirteenth century, but the earliest manuscript, the fragment Reykjavík, Stofnun Árna Magnússonar, AM 445 c I 4to, is from around 1400 and the earliest extensive text in AM 556a 4to, from the later fifteenth.
 The saga is generally thought to exist in three main versions originating in the Middle Ages: